laser-institute/aera-workshop/README.md

 **1:40-2:20.** Intro to Text Mining (TM) in STEM

--   **Intro to TM in STEM** includes a short [presentation](https://laser-institute.github.io/aera-workshop/slides/text-mining-intro.html) and [demonstration](https://laser-institute.github.io/aera-workshop/pages/text-mining-demo.html) from [Text Mining (TM) Module 1: Public Sentiment and the State Standards](https://github.com/laser-institute/text-mining) taught at the LASER Institute Summer Workshop.
-This component will help illustrate how text mining can be applied in STEM education research and provide workshop participants hands-on experience with popular techniques for collecting, processing, and analyzing text-based data.
+-   **Intro to TM in STEM** includes a short [presentation](https://laser-institute.github.io/aera-workshop/slides/text-mining-intro.html) and [demonstration](https://laser-institute.github.io/aera-workshop/pages/text-mining-demo.html) designed to illustrate how text mining can be applied in STEM education research. and provide workshop participants hands-on experience with popular techniques for collecting, processing, and analyzing text-based data.
+Content is from [Text Mining (TM) Module 1: Public Sentiment and the State Standards](https://github.com/laser-institute/text-mining) taught at the LASER Institute Summer Workshop.
+This component

 **2:20-2:30.** Q&A/Break